uapasha/slamdata-docs/docs/sql-squared-reference.md

 Use the `JOIN` operator to join different collections.

+The `JOIN` operator is a powerful way to implement joins in non-relational databases such as MongoDB.
+There is no enforced limit to how many collections or tables can be joined in a query but common sense should prevail based on the size of collections.

 Examples:

 This example returns the names of employees and the names of the departments they belong to by